Virginia Henley

-Virginia Henley (née Virginia Syddall; born 5 December 1935 in Bolton, England), is a British writer of historical-romance novels.
+Virginia Henley (née Virginia Syddall; born 5 December 1935 in Bolton, England), is a British-Canadian writer of historical-romance novels.
 She is well known for her Medieval, Renaissance and other period piece romance novels.

 Biography

 Virginia Syddall was born on 5 December 1935 in Bolton, England.
-Her mother, Lillian Syddall, taught her to love history, she later on obtained a university degree in History.
+Her mother, Lillian Syddall, taught her to love history.

-Virginia married Arthur Henley in 1956 and they remained together until his death in 2013.
-They had two sons, Sean and Adam; four grandchildren, Daryl, Michael, Tara and Ryan; and two great grandchildren, Aireanna and Elizabeth.
+Virginia married Arthur Henley in 1956 and remained together until he died in 2013.
+They had two sons, Sean and Adam; four grandchildren, Daryl, Michael, Tara and Ryan; and three great grandchildren, Aireanna, Elizabeth and Faelynn.
 The marriage took place in Grimsby, Ontario, where she was a housewife, who read The Wolf and the Dove by Kathleen E. Woodiwiss, and decided to start to write.
 She sold her first novel The Irish Gypsy in 1982 to Avon Books.

 She became a friend of other prominent writers such as Kathleen E. Woodiwiss, Bertrice Small, Heather Graham Pozzessere, Kat Martin, Christina Skye, Marsha Canham and Susan Johnson.

-Now retired, she lives in St. Petersburg, Florida.
+Now retired, she lives in Alberta.

 Writing career

-Virginia Henley is the author of thirty historical novels, including The New York Times bestsellers Seduced and Desired, as well as three novellas.
+Virginia Henley is the author of thirty historical novels, including The New York Times bestsellers Seduced and Desired, and three novellas.
 Her work has been translated into fourteen languages.

 Style

-Virginia Henley's novels are not typical 'bodice rippers' - attention is paid to many details such as historical events, which are integrated seamlessly into an otherwise fictional story.
+Virginia Henley's novels are not typical 'bodice rippers' - attention is paid to details such as historical events, which are integrated seamlessly into an otherwise fictional story.
 This attention to historical details is a hallmark of her novels.
 From the practices and traditions of the day, to the trends in fashion and down to the lives of prominent families in history - Henley combines them to create a rich background for her characters.
 Apart from the male and female protagonists, Henley's romance novels also contain colorful supporting characters, each with their own adventures and romances which at times even rival those of the main protagonists.

 Henley has won several awards for her work - including the Romantic Times Lifetime Achievement Award, Waldenbooks' Bestselling Award, Maggie Award for Excellence from the Georgia Romance Writers.
 She is also regularly praised and given rave reviews by Affaire de Coeur, Heartland Critiques, Rendezvous and USA Today.